artyom-256/VKExampleRTX/Readme.md

 # VKExampleRTX

-The application demonstrates a simple example of a ray tracing.
+The application demonstrates a simple example of ray tracing.
 It does not calculate shadows or reflection, but rather contains a minimal example needed to run the ray tracing pipeline.
 The code is written to demonstrate an exact sequence of actions you have to perform in order to run a ray tracing application using Vulkan, so no homemade frameworks, just a single big main function.
 Some code duplication was intentionally left to make the sequence simple.

 ![Screenshot image](example.jpg)